afrixlab/afrixlab_crypto_wallet_backend/Readme.md

 ## Tools Used or to be Implemented
 - Django
-- Django Restframework
+- Django Rest framework
-- Djnago Channels
+- Django Channels
+- Django Jazzmin
 - Websockets
 - Google 0Auth2
 - Celery